hgl/configs/README.md

 ## Notes

 `nodes/sshable` is probably the most interesting group.
-It's an example how Nixverse does cross-cutting configurations.
+It demonstrates Nixverse's ability to do cross-cutting configurations.
 It's the central place that specifies the public ssh keys all machines accept.